miycko47/Web-Tech/README.md

 # Web-Tech
-CS stident at American College of Technology
+CS student at American College of Technology